elinorpd/ZoomU_Scheduler/README.md

 3. flask_functions/ contains python files adapted from workbook.ipynb for ease in adding to the webapp, they don't actually run on their own.

-4. masha_credentials.json contains API key info for the Google Calendar authentification.
+4. I have excluded our .json file containing API key info for the Google Calendar authentification.
+You should make sure yours is in your working directory and add the name in the routes.py file instead of "masha_credentials.json"

 5. run.py is the python script that will run the webapp.